Incredible innovations that are changing travel as we know it

 YOTEL/Facebook

 US hotels are embracing robotics too.
-You’ll spot adorable robot YO2D2 flitting about YOTEL Boston, entertaining travelers and performing basic customer services.
+You’ll spot adorable robot YO2D2 flitting about YOTEL Boston, entertaining travellers and performing basic customer services.
 YO2D2 brings towels and linens to guest rooms, delivers purchases and summons lifts.
 He’s available for selfies too.

 A fully vegan hotel suite